gatling/gatling/src/sphinx/jms.rst

 * ``useNonPersistentDeliveryMode`` / ``usePersistentDeliveryMode``: optional, default to non persistent
 * ``matchByMessageID`` / ``matchByCorrelationID`` / ``messageMatcher``: specify how request and response messages should be matched, default to matchByMessageID.
 Use matchByCorrelationID for ActiveMQ.
 * ``replyTimeout``: optional reply timeout, in milliseconds, default is none
+* ``listenerThreadCount``: optional listener thread count, some JMS implementation (like IBM MQ) need more than on MessageListener to achieve full readout performance

 JMS JNDI Connection Factory
 ===========================